laurent22/joplin/README.md

 # Contributing

-Please see the guide for information on how to contribute to the development of Joplin: https://github.com/laurent22/joplin/blob/dev/CONTRIBUTING.md
+Please see [this guide](https://github.com/laurent22/joplin/blob/dev/CONTRIBUTING.md) for information on how to contribute to the development of Joplin.

 # Localisation